ICAR 2024 Abstract Submission

 f.
 Is this your first ICAR?
 Write Yes or No

 g.
-Write one answer in your email : Oral only (no poster), Oral & Poster, Only Poster (no talk): Should your abstract be considered for____________
+Write one answer in your email : Oral only (no poster), Oral & Poster, Only Poster (no talk)

 h.
 Abstract Title:

 i.
-For oral presentations: Write the name of 1 or 2 sessions that you want your abstract to be reviewed in (see list (1) below).
+For invited oral presentations Write the name of the session you are invited to (see list (1) below).

 If you only want to present a poster, then please write: N/A.